sagilar/Automation-I4.0-Ontology/README.md

 As it has many features, some more useful than others, it may lack of other ones (It is a complex task to define such concepts).
 Feel free to contribute with them.
 The DDO is composed by several classes and axioms.
 It contains many well-defined SWRL rules.
-It works fine at 85% approx (with Pellet reasoner).

 ### Minified Standards Ontology
 It is a simple ontology that makes easier the integration of the STO and the Automation-I4.0-Min-Ontology.
 It has few classes.
 It has some well-defined SWRL rules.
-It works fine.

 ### STO
 The Standards Ontology is a work done by Irlán Grangel, Steffen Lohman, and Paul Baptista at Fraunhofer IAIS.
 Please see https://github.com/i40-Tools/StandardOntology , https://vocol.iais.fraunhofer.de/sto/ for more details.